California Science Center: California Aerospace Museum

 The "California Aerospace Museum" was also opened in 1984 adjacent to and operated by the California Museum of Science and Industry to coincide with the Summer Olympics.
 It was also known as Aerospace Hall but also commonly known as the California Air and Space Museum/Gallery and the SKETCH Foundation Gallery, and was the first major public work of architect Frank Gehry.
 The museum focused on the State's history as a leader in the aviation and aerospace industries and featured a giant, hangar-like space with aircraft and space vehicles and artifacts.
 The building, now known as the Air and Space Gallery, was closed in 2011.
 In 2012 the building was listed on the California Register of Historical Resources, but its future is unknown.

 Transformation to the California Science Center

-In 1988 the museum's leadership began a to develop a three-phase, 25-year master plan to transform the institution from a science museum to a science education facility.
+In 1988 the museum's leadership began to develop a three-phase, 25-year master plan to transform the institution from a science museum to a science education facility.
 This new facility would be known as the California Science Center.
 The original museum building closed its doors in 1996 to prepare for the new construction, which was designed by Portland, Oregon-based Zimmer Gunsul Frasca Partnership.
 The original main building (Howard F. Ahmanson building) was redesigned, which the north facade of the Science Center retains the facade of former State Exposition Building that opened to the Exposition Park Rose Garden.
 However, the remainder of the original building was demolished.
 When Phase I was completed, the museum was officially renamed as the California Science Center, and was open to the public in 1998.